hecko-yes/hecko.my.to/style-guide/index.md

 ## toki pona

-sentences on the same line are split with an interpunct with spaces on either side in semi-formal writing, interpuncts are also added at the *start and end* of the line, vaguely resembling an indent and also because symmetry is nice commas around `la` and after `taso` are not used, but the function of a semicolon after `ni` is fulfilled by an arrow pointing right; arrows can also point left to function as a backwards semicolon of sorts
+sentences on the same line are split with an interpunct with spaces on either side in semi-formal writing, interpuncts are also added at the *start and end* of the line (for æsthetic symmetry), disambiguating automatic mid-sentence line breaks from intentional ones commas around `la` and after `taso` are not used, but the function of a semicolon after `ni` is fulfilled by an arrow pointing right; arrows can also point left to function as a backwards semicolon of sorts
 example: